faithruth/kanzu-support-desk/readme.txt

 == Description ==

 Great customer care is at the heart of every good product or service.
 Kanzu Support Desk simplifies the process of tracking customer requests, grouping them, assigning them and giving prompt feedback, all with a personal touch.
-KSD fits into your native WordPress interface like a hand in a snug glove so you get to do a lot intuitively.
+KSD fits into your native WordPress interface like a hand in a snug glove so that you can get to do a lot intuitively.

-What's under the hood?
-Let's see:
+KSD allows you to:

 * Very simple user interface
 * Email Notifications to keep you and your customer up-to-date on a ticket's progress